Sequence-of-Constraints MPC: Reactive Timing-Optimal Control of Sequential Manipulation: Introduction

 This paper is dedicated to address these two challenges.
-We assume that a TAMP plan was computed and is given in terms of a linear sequence of constraints (aka ``skeleton'').
+We assume that a TAMP plan was computed and is given in terms of a linear sequence of constraints (aka.\ ``skeleton'').
 Plan switching or re-planning action sequences \cite{2019-paxton-RepresentingRobotTask} is beyond the scope of this work.
-Instead we focus on deriving a Timing-Optimal Sequence-of-Constraints MPC (\secmpc) approach to robustly control through a sequence of constraints that are subject to perturbations during execution, including phase backtracking when running constraints are missed.
-Backtracking means that we stay within the linear sequence of constraints, but back up to an earlier phase if constraints in a later phase are missed, leading to an automatic reactive re-initiation of parts of the sequence.
+Instead we focus on deriving a Timing-Optimal Sequence-of-Constraints MPC (\secmpc) approach to robustly control through a sequence of constraints that are subject to perturbations during execution, which includes a backtracking mechanism when perturbations break the running constraints of a manipulation phase.
+Backtracking here means that we stay within the linear sequence of constraints, but back up to an earlier phase whenever constraints of the current phase are not fulfilled.
+This leads to an automatic reactive re-initiation of parts of the sequence.

-Our MPC approach includes the timing of constraints as a decision variable, with the objective being a combination of total time and control costs, which we call \emph{timing-optimal}.\footnote{Note that the term \emph{time-optimal} is typically when the objective is \emph{only} total time (typically with limits on controls), leading to bang-bang type solutions; we specifically use the term \emph{timing-optimal} to emphasize that we optimize timing for a combination of total time and control costs.} However, unlike standard MPC approaches our formulation is not constraint to a short receding horizon, but instead addresses the full horizon problem to ensure timing and waypoint consistency, but with varying resolution.
-More specifically, the MPC cycle includes solving for 1) future waypoints to be consistent with future constraints and their dependencies in the sequence, 2) the timing of waypoints, and 3) a short receding horizon path to fulfill immediate collision and path constraints.
-The resulting overall system defines a \emph{temporally consistent} controller, where, if there are no perturbations, the time-to-go and future path estimates of two consecutive MPC cycles are exactly consistent (modulo the shift in time), guaranteeing the conclusion of the full sequence in the originally estimated timing and along the originally estimated path.
+Our MPC approach includes the timing of constraints as a decision variable, with the objective being a combination of total time and control costs, which we call \emph{timing-optimal}.\footnote{Note that the term \emph{time-optimal} is typically used when the objective is \emph{only} total time (typically with limits on controls), leading to bang-bang type solutions; we specifically use the term \emph{timing-optimal} to emphasize that we optimize timing for a combination of total time and control costs.} However, unlike standard MPC approaches our formulation is not constrained to a short receding horizon, but instead approximates the full horizon problem to ensure timing and waypoint consistency, but with varying resolution.
+More specifically, each MPC cycle includes solving for 1) future waypoints to be consistent with future constraints and their dependencies in the sequence, 2) the timing of waypoints, and 3) a short receding horizon path to fulfill immediate collision and path constraints.
+The resulting overall system defines a \emph{temporally consistent} controller, where, if there are no perturbations, the time-to-go and future path estimates of two consecutive MPC cycles are consistent modulo the shift in time, guaranteeing the conclusion of the full sequence in the originally estimated timing and along the originally estimated path.